NicoleMelone/student-workbook/src/reflections/wk3/quiz3.md

 **8.** What is the job of the `Controller` in the `MVC` Pattern?
 <!-- enter you answer in the space below -->
 ```
+The controller takes info from the user on the screen and reports back to the service what is needed.
+Then once it recieves the info it brings it back to the user o the screen.
 ```

 **9.** What is the job of the `Service` in `MVC`?